Mezine: Second site

-Mezine or Mezyn (Мезин) is a place within the modern country of Ukraine which has the most artifact finds of Paleolithic culture origin.
-The Epigravettian site is located on a bank of the Desna River in Novhorod-Siverskyi Raion of Chernihiv Oblast, northern Ukraine, near the village of Mezine.
+Mezine is an archaeological site in Ukraine.
+It has the country's greatest number of finds originating from the Paleolithic period.
+The site is located alongside the Desna River in Novhorod-Siverskyi Raion of Chernihiv Oblast, northern Ukraine, near the village of Mezine.
 The settlement is best known for an archaeological find of a set of bracelets engraved with marks possibly representing calendar lunar-cycles.
-Also found near Mezine was the earliest known example of a swastika-like form, as part of a decorative object dated to 10,000 BCE.
-It was described (see references for illustrations) as an object carved from ivory mammoth tusks to resemble an:
+Also found near Mezine was the earliest known example of a meander pattern as described by Marija Gimbutas, as part of a decorative object dated to 10,000 BCE.
+It was described (see references for illustrations) as an object carved from ivory mammoth tusks to resemble a bird.

-Ice age Bird ... with Inscribed Swastikas...

 The bird is understood as an inherently shamanistic animal, often being a symbol of the soul or of the spirit experienced in flight (from death).